Introduction

 Video Essay

-• Video essays will generally be a ‘close reading’ of scenes from the film, typically in conversation with readings
+• Video essays will generally be a ‘close reading’ of scenes from the film, typically in conversation with academic readings

 • Video essays may also focus on aspects of film craft, such the score, lighting, or cinematography.
 Can also focus on director, controversies